10. The Handmaiden (2016)

 2. Parasite (2019)

-#2 on our top 10 Movies last 10 years deals with social class.
+Just missing the top spot is an excellent movie that deals with social class.
 Kim Ki-woo (Choi Woo-sik) and his family fold pizza boxes for a delivery company to make ends meet.
 This family also steals Wi-Fi access from the local coffee house and leaves their windows open when the neighborhood is being fumigated by the city.

 Ki-woo’s life changes when a friend offers to recommend him as an English tutor for a girl he’s been working with.
 The friend is in love with the young girl and doesn’t want an untrustworthy tutor in his place.